varun935/Specter/README.md

 ## 🧩 License

-This project is released under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)** license.
+This project is licensed under the MIT License — see the LICENSE file for details.
 See [`LICENSE`](./LICENSE) for full details.

 ---